Beta

 New hypothesis: I want to see what happens to ad performance when I use the winning font on other ad variants

-Join 7,000+ marketers in the world’s best newsletter all about catalog ads!
+about catalog ads?
+You’re not alone.
+Join over 8,000 other marketers in The Catalog Cult - the world’s best newsletter about catalog ads.

 Thank you!
 Your submission has been received!